cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 ## AddAllowlistEntry2

-> AllowlistEntry AddAllowlistEntry2(ctx, clusterId, entryCidrIp, entryCidrMask).AllowlistEntry(allowlistEntry).Execute()
+> AllowlistEntry AddAllowlistEntry2(ctx, clusterId, entryCidrIp, entryCidrMask).AllowlistEntry1(allowlistEntry1).Execute()

 Add a new CIDR address to the IP allowlist.